piralimic/node-cli/README.md

 2019-12-08 : Immaculate Conception
 2019-12-25 : Christmas Day
 ```

+## Last changes (version 1.1.1)
+- if `holidates` is launched without parameter, user will be asking to give a country name by prompt message

 ### BeCode.org challenge
 - Repository : [...]-CLI (name as you want with CLI)